Rivershores Health and Rehab Center Ratings & Violations

 Many Illinois nursing home residents suffer from serious problems with the health of their skin.
 Because of that, the nursing staff is required to provide the highest level of skin care, skin assessments, monitoring and evaluations to eliminate the potential development of a life-threatening bedsore.
 Importantly, not all nursing homes provide adequate training and supervision of their nurses to ensure the resident’s health and well-being are maintained.
-Rosenfeld Injury Lawyers have represented many residents of Illinois nursing skilled facilities like Rivershores Health and Rehabilitation Center who have developed facility-acquired bedsores due to the negligent actions of their caregivers.
+Rosenfeld Injury Lawyers LLC have represented many residents of Illinois nursing skilled facilities like Rivershores Health and Rehabilitation Center who have developed facility-acquired bedsores due to the negligent actions of their caregivers.

 Rivershores Health and Rehabilitation Center